-The lighting design within the site boundary shall generally be carried out utilising up to 8metre high lighting poles and bollard lighting.
+The lighting design within the site boundary and public lighting area shall generally be carried out utilising up to 8metre high lighting poles and bollard lighting.
 The lighting shall be automatically controlled via photocell and timeclock combination.

 All light fittings used shall comply with the requirements set out within the Institute of Lighting Professionals Guidance notes for the Reduction of Obtrusive Light GN01:2011.